plone/documentation/docs/developer-guide/create-control-panel.md

         └── registry.xml
 ```

-## REST API compatible control panels
+## REST API compatibility

-For better integration between backend and Volto, you can create REST API compatible control panels using the adapter pattern.
+For better integration between Plone's backend and its frontend Volto, you can create REST API compatible control panels using the adapter pattern.
 This approach is particularly useful when developing control panels that need to work seamlessly with Volto.

 Create a Python module {file}`mypackage/controlpanel.py` as follows.